-Extended Data Figure 8 Pearson correlation coefficients between GI profiles of Gsp1 point mutants and S. cerevisiae genes recapitulate the approximate ordering of Gsp1 mutants by the effects of point mutations on the GAP-mediated GTP hydrolysis and the GEF-mediated nucleotide exchange. a, The matrix of Pearson correlations between the GI profiles of the 22 Gsp1 point mutants and S. cerevisiae genes is shown using the cluster ordering based on p-value from Fig. 4b compared to GAP-mediated GTP hydrolysis and GEF-mediated nucleotide exchange efficiencies (kcat/Km) as indicated.
+Extended Data Figure 9 Pearson correlation coefficients between GI profiles of Gsp1 point mutants and S. cerevisiae genes compared to the GAP-mediated GTP hydrolysis and the GEF-mediated nucleotide exchange. a, The matrix of Pearson correlations between the GI profiles of the 22 Gsp1 point mutants and S. cerevisiae genes is shown using the cluster ordering based on p-value from Fig. 4a compared to GAP-mediated GTP hydrolysis and GEF-mediated nucleotide exchange efficiencies (kcat/Km) as indicated.
 Positive (green) and negative (red) Pearson correlations are capped at +/- 0.4.
 The 278 S. cerevisiae genes all have at least two significant correlations with a Gsp1 mutant (see Methods).
-A star next to the relative kinetic values indicates that no kinetics data were collected for that mutant. b-d, Heatmaps of gene sets shown in Fig. 4c colored by Pearson correlations. e, Relative kcat and Km values of GEF-mediated nucleotide exchange and GAP-mediated GTP hydrolysis for Gsp1 mutants compared to wild type.
+A star next to the relative kinetic values indicates that no kinetics data were collected for that mutant. b, Heatmaps of gene sets shown in Fig. 4c colored by Pearson correlations.
+Pearson correlation values are capped at +/- 0.4.
+Only Gsp1 mutants with the kinetics data are shown, ordered and grouped as in a.
+S. cerevisiae genes for each gene set are clustered by p-value as in Fig. 4c. c, Relationship between the relative GAP-mediated GTP hydrolysis and GEF-mediated nucleotide exchange catalytic efficiencies for Gsp1 mutant groups I to III.
+The three outliers to the general trend are represented by empty circles and dashed lines.
+The natural log ratio of GAP/GEF relative efficiencies is capped at -3.
+True values for K101R, R108I, and R108L natural log-transformed GEF relative efficiencies are -5.5, -4.1, and -3.9, respectively.
+The pink lines represent the median values (excluding the K101R mutant).